FoldingAtHome/fah-node/README.md

 However, anyone who gains access to your OAuth2 account will have the ability to control your swarm.
 If this occurs, they will be able to perform the limited actions described above.
-If you believe your account has been compromised you can disassociate all your swarm clients and/or close your Folding@home account.
+If you believe your account has been compromised, you can disassociate all your swarm clients and/or close your Folding@home account.

 ### End-to-end double encrypted communication